Security: Do I Have a Secure Website?

 Let’s find out if your website has the necessary security to keep your website visitors safe!

-Head over to https://www.whynopadlock.com/ and put in your website url.
-Your results will look something like this screenshot and will tell you everything you need to know (do not worry, we will walk you through how to read it to gather the necessary information).
+Head over to https://www.whynopadlock.com/ and put in your website URL.
+Your results will look something like this screenshot and will tell you everything you need to know (Don’t worry, we will walk you through how to read it to gather the necessary information).

 These are our results:

 It clearly says that we have passed and give us information on who issued out the SSL certificate and when it expires.